-By then we felt that we were nearly there, but it took another hour of increasingly tedious plodding to arrive, even though we could see our destination long before that.
+By then we felt that we were nearly there, but it took another hour of increasingly tedious trudging to arrive, even though we could see our destination long before that.

 We turned off to the camping ground before we got to the village itself.

-As usual, the camping was on the river bank, and was populated by many large, mushroom-like padded igloos, only a few of which were occupied, although there were several campervans around.
+As usual, the camping ground was on the river bank.
+This one was populated by many large, mushroom-like padded yurts, only a few of which were occupied, although there were several campervans around.

 The helpful young responsable took our €10.40 and pointed out a better way to get back to town in the evening, via a riverside path.